ZupIT/ritchie-cli/DEVELOPER_GUIDE.md

 Currently, we have two main ways of running formulas.
 Formulas can be run interactively or via stdin.
 This folder contains the files to run formulas on the different supported OSes and with different input formats.

-#### Internal

-Ritchie collects anonymous usage metrics with user consent, so we can understand user behavior and always keep improving the cli.
-Commands are sent to a database using protocol buffers via grpc connection.

 #### Packaging

 Contains code and instructions to package Ritchie for different supported OS distributions.
 Here we have scripts